 You will be offered a slot for a REC which is suitable for the type of study.
 Where there is more than one suitable REC or meeting date, you will be given a choice to select the one you prefer.

 RECs are geographically located across the UK.
 You do not have to choose your nearest REC, although that option may be available, depending on the type of research you plan to undertake.
-Applicants are strongly encouraged to attend meetings in person, although teleconference facilities can be made available on request. **All our RECs are currently operating virtually (via teleconference) due to the restrictions that are in place during the COVID-19 pandemic.**
+Applicants are strongly encouraged to attend meetings.
+Our committees meet virtually, via Zoom (web conferencing).

 Some studies must be reviewed by a REC that is ‘flagged’ for the type of research which is to take place.
 For other types of research, it may be recommended to use a REC flagged for that type of research.